Deposit Insurance Corporation Makes Your Money Safe

 3. What is covered by the Deposit Insurance (Fund)?

 The Deposit Insurance Fund provides insurance protection to depositors against the potential loss of their deposits held in financial institutions registered under the Financial Institutions Act.
 Only deposit instruments issued by these institutions are covered (these instruments are outlined below) and not instruments of an investment nature.
-The Deposit Insurance Fund provides coverage to depositors up to a maximum of $50,000 currently but the 2007-2008 National Budget proposes an increase to $75,000.
+The Deposit Insurance insures TT$ deposit accounts (savings, chequing and fixed deposits) up to the maximum of TT$200,000 per depositor, per DIC member institution.

 4. Exactly What Products are Covered by the DIC?